wp-plugins/shorten-url/readme.txt

 == Changelog ==

+= 1.5.1 =
+* NEW: new look
+* NEW: comment for external link
+* NEW: export / import function
+* BUG: avoid problem with &
+* BUG: avoid problem when too many articles

 = 1.5.0 =
 * NEW: the shortlink may point to another domain
 * NEW: support of custom page